Sonu Nigam: 2010–present: Post career peak, multiple concerts and several English Collaborations

-'Hans Mat Pagli' & "Gori Tu Latth Maar" from Toilet: Ek Prem Katha were well-received as was "Maana Ke Hum Yaar Nahin" from Meri Pyaari Bindu.
+'Hans Mat Pagli' and "Gori Tu Latth Maar" from Toilet: Ek Prem Katha were well-received as was "Maana Ke Hum Yaar Nahin" from Meri Pyaari Bindu.
 Sonu also sang one song in Shah Rukh Khan starrer Raees named "Halka Halka" but the song was not included in film because of creative reasons.
 Later the song was released on YouTube.
 Sonu composed one song in movie Half Widow called "Kuch Baaqi Hai" which was also sung by him.
 He also sang one song "Aazaadiyan" with Rahat Fateh Ali Khan from Begum Jaan composed by Anu Malik.